Healthy Homes Assessment Wallaceville

 Home Assessments Wallaceville for Rental Properties

-There are a myriad of things to check in an house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns to look over in a house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist guidance, contact us today to book your rental properties home assessment.
+The consequences of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For expert assistance, get in touch today to schedule your rental property house assessment.

 home assessments for rental properties